GregSchiemer/SatGam/README.md

 - **phones** connect to the MacBook through the AX73 network
 - `mkcert` creates the local CA and the SatGam server certificate

-This guide assumes:

-- SatGam lives at:
+This guide assumes SatGam lives at:

   `/Users/gs/Developer/SG/SatGam`